Islandora/islandora_solution_pack_entities/README.md

 Islandora Solr Metadata must be chosen as the default metadata display.
 This can be set at Administration » Islandora » Metadata Display (admin/islandora/metadata).

+## Documentation

+Further documentation for this module is available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Entities+Solution+Pack).

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Check out the Islandora google groups for a solution.